-Figure 2 shows the confidence level contours in the $\Delta m{21}^2 - \sin^2 \theta{12}$ plane, allowed from the global analysis of all solar neutrino data combined [77,110,111].
+Figure 2 shows the confidence level contours in the $\Delta m{21}^2 - \sin^2 \theta{12}$ plane, allowed from the global analysis of all solar neutrino data combined [77, 110, 111].
 To illustrate the effect of the results from the salt phase data from SNO, the figure shows in the right-hand and left-hand panels, the allowed areas obtained with and without the salt phase SNO results respectively.
+The high statistics NC to CC ratio in SNO salt data, causes the shrinking of the allowed regions.
+In particular, the upper bound on both Δm{21}^2 and $\sin^2\theta{12}$ is seen to improve remarkably.

 Figure 2: The 90%, 95%, 99% and 99.73% C.L. contours (for two degrees of freedom (dof)) show the allowed areas from the global analysis of the solar neutrino data with (right-hand panel) and without (left-hand panel) the SNO salt phase data.
+Taken with kind permission of International Journal of Modern Physics from figure 1 in reference [111].
+Copyrighted by World Scientific Publishing Company.